philippecarlo/pyldes/README.md

 make build
 ```
 #### To start a Pyldes locally
 This will only start the Pyldes service.
-It is expected that a local or dockerized Postgress service already is
+It is expected that a local or dockerized Postgres service already is
 deployed.
 ```shell
 make run